 Combined with the ability to build on a mature global manufacturing and distribution network for silicon PV, an increase to 35% efficiency could decrease the cost of solar PV-generated electricity by 10-30%.
 While stand-alone solar PV arrays are already competitive with natural gas and coal, the total cost of integrating these resources at scale remains high — energy storage and demand response solutions are needed to manage natural fluctuations in solar power.
 In particular, battery-based energy storage remains expensive.
 However, a significant decrease in PV prices could tip the scales in favor of the overall solar power package and promote rapid and widespread adoption within the market.

 Kroupa and colleagues in the Gamelin group are establishing a company to commercialize quantum cutting technology for solar PV.
 They are currently developing their product at the Washington Clean Energy Testbeds.
-They have received support from the Washington Research Foundation and commercial solar panel manufacturers to perform pilot-scale testing and incorporate the perovskite coatings into existing manufacturing lines.
+They have received support from WRF and commercial solar panel manufacturers to perform pilot-scale testing and incorporate the perovskite coatings into existing manufacturing lines.